WNPE: Sale to Rhode Island Public Radio

 On March 23, 2007, the former Foundation for Ocean State Public Radio, renamed Rhode Island Public Radio, announced its acquisition of WRNI (1290 AM), a National Public Radio member station run by WBUR-FM in Boston.
 At the same time, the foundation announced that it was buying WAKX from Davidson for $2.65 million, funded by the Rhode Island Foundation.
 The acquisition brought NPR service for the first time to southern Rhode Island communities that were outside of WRNI's coverage area, beginning May 17, 2007, when WAKX became WRNI-FM and began carrying WRNI's programming full-time.
 WAKX's former jazz programming moved to WALE (990 AM).

 In 2018, concurrent with RIPR's relaunch as The Public's Radio, the call letters were changed to WNPE.

 HD Radio multicast

-From March 2013 until February 2018, MVYradio leased the HD2 multicast channel of WNPE to broadcast a modified content stream of WMVY 88.7 FM on Martha's Vineyard; this fed translator W243AI 96.5 FM, which broadcast from the roof of Newport Hospital.
-This allowed WMVY programming to continue being heard on the translator after the original WMVY was sold to Boston University and became WBUA.
+From March 2013 until February 2018, MVYradio leased the HD2 multicast channel of WRNI-FM to broadcast a modified content stream of WMVY (88.7 FM) on Martha's Vineyard; this fed translator W243AI 96.5 FM, which broadcast from the roof of Newport Hospital.
+This allowed WMVY programming to continue being heard on the translator after the original WMVY (92.7 FM) was sold to Boston University and became WBUA.